ethereum-optimism/optimism-tutorial/hardhat/README.md

-# Using Optimstic Ethereum with the Hardhat Development Environment
+# Using Optimistic Ethereum with the Hardhat Development Environment

 [![Discord](https://img.shields.io/discord/667044843901681675.svg?color=768AD4&label=discord&logo=https%3A%2F%2Fdiscordapp.com%2Fassets%2F8c9701b98ad4372b58f13fd9f65f966e.svg)](https://discord.com/channels/667044843901681675)
 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismPBC.svg?label=optimismPBC&style=social)](https://twitter.com/optimismPBC)

-This tutorial aims to help you get started with developing decentralized applications on [Optimstic Ethereum](https://optimism.io/) using [Hardhat](https://hardhat.org/).
-Applications running on top of Optimstic Ethereum are about as secure as those running on the underlying Ethereum mainnet itself, but are [significantly cheaper](https://optimism.io/gas-comparison).
+This tutorial aims to help you get started with developing decentralized applications on [Optimistic Ethereum](https://optimism.io/) using [Hardhat](https://hardhat.org/).
+Applications running on top of Optimistic Ethereum are about as secure as those running on the underlying Ethereum mainnet itself, but are [significantly cheaper](https://optimism.io/gas-comparison).

-## Build an Optimstic Ethereum Server
+## Build an Optimistic Ethereum Server

-To test and debug on Optimstic Ethereum you need to have a running Optimstic Ethereum server, so the first step is to build one.
+To test and debug on Optimistic Ethereum you need to have a running Optimistic Ethereum server, so the first step is to build one.
 The directions in this section are for an Ubuntu 20.04 VM running on GCP with a 20 GB disk (the default, 10 GB, is not enough), but they should be similar for other Linux versions and other platforms